AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/caching/index.md

 A CDN's cache-control headers determine how queried information is cached.

 When a browser or a GET request accesses a URL, the site's response headers typically include a `cache-control` header, which determines how long the site will allow its data to be cached.
-For example, a website could have the following response header:
+For example, a site could have the following response header:

 ```html
 cache-control: max-age=0